statycc/pymwp/guide/index.md

 ---
-title: pymwp
+title: pymwp User Guide
-next: Setup
+next: Getting Started
 next_href: setup.html
 ---

 pymwp ("paɪ m-w-p") is a tool for automatically performing
 <a href="https://en.wikipedia.org/wiki/Static_program_analysis" target="blank" rel="nofollow noreferrer">static analysis</a>
-on programs written in a subset of the C language.
+on programs written in subset of C language.
-It analyzes resource usage and determines if a program variables' growth rates are no more than polynomially related to their inputs sizes.
+It analyzes resource usage and determines if program variables' growth rates are no more than polynomially related to their inputs sizes.

 The theoretical foundations are described in paper
 _<a href="https://doi.org/10.4230/LIPIcs.FSCD.2022.26" target="blank" rel="nofollow noreferrer">"mwp-Analysis Improvement and Implementation: Realizing Implicit Computational Complexity"</a>_.